-- 1. Community: active members who are interested in sharing their knowledge and who dedicate their time to the community. - 2.
-Domain: it must be a compelling topic; one of interest to many people and of relevance to their work.
-The potential members must be passionate about the subject for collaboration. - Practice: the ability to compare one's own work practices to those of others is one of the foundations of the CoP. - Motivation/engagement: the existence of the community is based only on the motivation of its members. - 5.
-Structure: it is important to find a balance between formal and informal structure.
-Most communities have a concentric structure at triple level (core group, closer circle, outside circle).
+- Community : active members interested to share their knowledge and who commit time to devote to the community. - Domain : it must be a compelling topic; one of interest to many people and of relevance to their work.
+The potential members must be passionate about the subject for collaboration. - Practice : the ability to compare ones own work practices to those of others is one of the foundations of the CoP. - Motivation/engagement : the existence of the community is based only on the motivation of its members. - Structure : it is important to find a balance between formal and informal structure.
+Most communities have a concentric structure at triple level (core group, closer circle, outside circle) opment, knowledge, inter